KastnerRG/Read_the_docs/docs/project_aie.rst

 1. In Exercise 5.3 of the mini tutorial, generate 3 different tensor access patterns (TAPs) for a 2D array.
 Write the equivalent nested loops for data access in each of them.

-2. Explain the two levels of tiling used in the matrix multiplication design.
-Why are both levels of tiling necessary, and what advantages do they provide?

-3. What role do ObjectFIFOs play in the design of the data movement within the AIE array?
+2. What role do ObjectFIFOs play in the design of the data movement within the AIE array?
 Describe how ObjectFIFOs facilitate synchronization between compute cores and memory tiles.

-4. Discuss the purpose of "ping" and "pong" phases in data transfer.
+3. Discuss the purpose of "ping" and "pong" phases in data transfer.
 How does this design choice improve performance in handling large matrices?

-5. Why are different tiling dimensions (r, s, t) chosen for vector intrinsic instructions?
+4. Why are different tiling dimensions (r, s, t) chosen for vector intrinsic instructions?
 Explain how these values are related to the hardware requirements and how they enhance efficiency.

-6. Change the parameters: (m, k, n, r, s, t) in the code, generate performance metrics and compile it into a chart, for int8, int16, int32 and float datatypes.
+5. Change the parameters: (m, k, n, r, s, t) in the code, generate performance metrics and compile it into a chart, for int8, int16, int32 and float datatypes.
 Discuss your observations.

-7. Move drain() above fill().
+6. Move drain() above fill().
 Does the code stall?
 Explain why.

 5) Optional Project: Optimizing Whole Array Matrix Multiplication for Small N